ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 The soft memory limit specifies a dangerous threshold that should not be exceeded under normal conditions.

 If the soft limit is exceeded, {{ ydb-short-name }} starts to reduce the shared cache size to zero.
-Therefore, more database nodes should be added to the cluster as soon as possible or per component memory limits should be reduced.
+Therefore, more database nodes should be added to the cluster as soon as possible or per-component memory limits should be reduced.

 ### Target memory utilization {#target-memory-utilization}

-The target memory utilization specifies a threshold for memory usage that is considered as optimal.
+The target memory utilization specifies a threshold for memory usage that is considered optimal.

 Flexible cache sizes are calculated according to their limit thresholds to keep process consumption around this value.

-For example, in a database that consumes a little memory on queries execution, caches consume memory around this threshold, and other memory stays free.
-And if queries execution consumes more memory, caches start to reduce their limits to their minimum threshold.
+For example, in a database that consumes a little memory on query execution, caches consume memory around this threshold and other memory stays free.
+And if query execution consumes more memory, caches start to reduce their limits to their minimum threshold.

-### Per component memory limits
+### Per-component memory limits

 #### Flexible memory limits